Buffer (application): Acquisitions

 In December 2015, Buffer acquired Respondly, a social media customer service and brand monitoring tool, which it has since rebranded to Reply.
 According to the terms of the contract, the cost of the acquisition was not released.

-Partnerships

-Buffer is partnered with various other software applications and companies.
-Most notably, Buffer is an official Facebook Marketing Partner under Community Management.
-Additionally, Buffer has partnerships with WordPress, Twitter, Zapier, IFTTT, Feedly, Pocket, Shopify, Reeder, and Quuu.

 Security

 In October 2013, Buffer's system was hacked, allowing the hackers to get access to many users’ accounts.
 This resulted in the hackers posting spam posts through many of the user's social media accounts.
 On October 26, 2013, Buffer was temporarily suspended as a result of the hacking.
 Co-founder Joel Gascoigne sent an email to all users, apologizing about the issue and advising Buffer users about what steps they should take.
 Buffer was then unsuspended within the same week.

 Related products and services

 Daily, launched in May 2014, was an iOS app developed by Buffer that helped users manage their social media accounts on Twitter, Facebook, LinkedIn and Google+.
 In the app, a user could accept and share, or dismiss, suggested links and headline through Tinder-style swiping gestures.

 In March 2015, Buffer launched Pablo, a social media image creation tool.
 Its aim is to create engaging pictures for social media within 30 seconds.
+Pablo was sunset in 2024.